Explained: Who is Zakia Jafri and what are her complaints

 The trial court described the massacre as the "darkest day in the history of civil society of Gujarat."

-The first complaint in the Zakia Jafri
+The first complaint in the Zakia Jafri case

 The timeline